Chiral topological superconducting state with Chern number $\mathcal{C} =-2$ in Pb$_3$Bi/Ge(111): Topological superconductivity

-In the present calculations, the chiral Majorana edge modes possess noticeable oscillations which are attributed to finite size effects \cite{Zhou2008,Wada2011}.
-In Fig.~\ref{fig3:edge}(c), we plot the probability densities of the chiral edge states for the zero-energy point shown in Fig.~\ref{fig3:edge}(b).
-As expected, the states from the two edges are symmetric due to in-plane inversion symmetry and decrease exponentially into the bulk region of the ribbon.
-Moreover, the penetration length of the chiral edge states decreases with increasing $V_z$, becoming more localized at the edges for larger $V_z$.
-In comparison to earlier reported results based on proximity effects\cite{Qi2010}, the chiral edge states of our system are more dispersive in the real space due to smaller superconducting gap.
-A schematic diagram is depicted in Fig.~\ref{fig3:edge}(d) which emphasizes the two chiral Majorana edge modes.
+In our present calculations, the chiral Majorana edge modes possess noticeable oscillations that can be attributed to strong finite size effects \cite{Zhou2008,Wada2011}.
+In Fig.~\ref{fig3:edge}(c), we plot the real-space distributions of these edge states at the zero-energy intersection point k$_x$=0.288{\AA} in Fig.~\ref{fig3:edge}(b).
+As expected, the states from the two edges are symmetric due to in-plane inversion symmetry and decrease exponentially into the bulk.
+Moreover, the penetration length $\xi$ of these chiral edge states defined by real-space distribution $ \phi = e^{-x/\xi}$ decreases with increasing $V_z$, pointing to the more localized zero-energy edge modes for larger $V_z$.
+In comparison to the earlier reports based on proximity effects\cite{Qi2010}, edge modes in our system are more dispersive in real space due to the smaller superconducting gap.
+Based on the above results, a schematic diagram that emphasizes the two zero-energy chiral Majorana edge modes in Pb$_3$Bi/Ge(111) is depicted in Fig.~\ref{fig3:edge}(d).